 Attribution is the act of assigning credit for conversions to different ads, clicks, and factors along a user's path to completing a conversion.
-If you have the Editor role for a Google Analytics 4 property, you can adjust 3 settings that affect attribution for your property: the reporting attribution model and the lookback windows for (1) acquisition conversion events and (2) all other conversion events.In this article:
+If you have the Editor role for a Google Analytics 4 property, you can adjust 4 settings that affect attribution for your property: the reporting attribution model, channels eligible to receive credit for web conversions shared with Google Ads, and the conversion windows for (1) acquisition conversion events and (2) all other conversion events.In this article:

 About reporting attribution model

 An attribution model can be a rule, a set of rules, or a data-driven algorithm that determines how credit for conversions is assigned to touchpoints on conversion paths.
-In Attribution settings, you can select data-driven attribution, cross-channel rules-based models (such as Cross-channel time decay), or the Ads-preferred last click model.
+In Attribution settings, you can select data-driven attribution, Paid and organic channel rules-based models (such as Paid and organic channels time decay), or the Google paid channels last click model.
 Learn more about attribution and attribution models

 Use the Reporting attribution model section to select which attribution model you want to use to calculate conversion credit in your reports within your Analytics property, and also within the conversions reports of any linked Firebase projects.
 Changing the attribution model will apply to both historical and future data.

 These changes will be reflected in all reports that use event-scoped traffic dimensions (for example, Source, Medium, Campaign, and Default channel group).
 Impacted reports include the Conversions details reports and Explorations.
 In Explorations, you can see a full list of dimensions that are compatible with attribution.
 User- and session-scoped traffic dimensions--such as Session source or First user medium--are unaffected by changes to the reporting attribution model.

 Note: Attribution models were introduced on different dates (see below).
 This means if you select a date range that includes a timeframe before the "start date" for a model, you will see partial data.

 - Paid and organic channels data-driven attribution: November 1, 2021